Sorry, Mom and Dad but I won’t be home for Christmas (again).

 But, I have Christmas and St Stephens Day off, despite working in the hotel industry, so, I’m very lucky.
 It will be a balmy 25 degrees on Christmas day and despite being away from my family I’m tanned, happy and healthy.

 This Christmas we’ll cook ourselves a big feed, with all the trimmings, watch some Christmas movies, maybe go to the beach for a swim and then finish the night with an expensive bottle of wine on the deck watching the stars.
 It could be better, of course.
-I could be with my family but I’ll make sure to Skype them and after seeing them, yes, I’ll probably feel sad for a little bit.
+I could be with my family but I’ll make sure to Skype them on Christmas eve and after seeing them, yes, I’ll probably feel sad that I won’t be home for Christmas..

 But, this is the life we have chosen.
 In the future, we will have lots of Christmases at home.
 For now, we’re on our adventure trying to experience everything in this world we possibly can.
 That takes sacrifice.